modelutil: Field, State,

 the parts are reintegrated into the whole.

-This is the function of the wrap
+This is the function of the wrap method,

 defined in all three model variable container classes

-method for a Field
+Usually, the wrap method for a Field

 object is called right before the model adds the Field

-object to the model's tendency dictionary (via add_tend1
+object to the model's tendency dictionary (via add_tend1).

 The

-code for the semtner0
+code for the semtner0 model

 illustrates this usage.